csoulioti/ToDoMVC/README.md

     gulp watch

-This will watch files and do something when a file changes.
-This always returns an EventEmitter that emits change events.
+This will watch the javascript folder ToDoList and when you save any changed file it will recompile the bundles.